 So, you just got a new website – woohoo!
 We know this is an exciting time for you and your business.
 Whether or not you used us for your new site, we want to make sure you have all the tools you need to keep your website optimized and running smoothly.
 We came up with our top list of need-to-knows for keeping your website 100.

+Image optimization is essentially making sure all your images are high quality, high resolution, in the right format, and sized properly.
+Appropriately labelling your images is also a part of optimization.
+It allows search engines to properly read your image titles when crawling your site.
 Site speed is huge when it comes to maintaining a strong quality website.
 Large, unoptimized images can make your site slow and feel disjointed.
 Optimizing your site’s images helps create a better user experience for your audience, and improves your image ranking in Google image searches.
 Optimized images are also important for your website’s overall SEO (search engine optimization) ranking.
 Site and page speed play a large role in Google’s search algorithm, so keeping a quick site speed will help improve your overall ranking.

 Write good content